whiskyechobravo/kerkoapp/README.md

   the _groupID_ is `2348869`).
 * `KERKO_ZOTERO_LIBRARY_TYPE`: The type of library to get data from, either `'user'` for your personal library, or `'group'` for a group library.

+The environment variables below are required to run KerkoApp in Docker using the base Gunicorn image, and have no default values:

+* `MODULE_NAME`: Specifies the base module to derive which application module to initiate Gunicorn with.
+Normally set to `kerkoapp`, which causes the base Gunicorn docker image to set `APP_MODULE` to `kerkoapp:app`.

 The following environment variables are supported by KerkoApp and may be added to your `.env` file if you wish to override their default values: